Protractor

 When you configure Serenity/JS Protractor

-as the Protractor framework
+as the Protractor framework,

 Serenity/JS automatically creates and makes available a default cast of actors,